-Those of us in the Northern Hemisphere have probably noticed that our days are getting longer.
-As we move away from the winter solstice and into spring and summer, our days will lengthen.
-The changing of seasons may be noticeable in your cycles as well!
-All bodies operate on a Circadian Rhythm.
+Those of us in the Northern Hemisphere have likely noticed by now our days are getting longer again!
+As we move away from the winter solstice and into spring and then summer, the days will lengthen.
+But did you know the changing of seasons may be noticeable in your cycles as well?
+That's because bodies operate on a circadian rhythm.

 How Does It Work?

-When light is detected by our retina, the retina sends a signal to the circadian oscillator in our brain.
+When light is detected by your retinas, the retinas send signals to the circadian oscillator in your brain.
 There, the hypothalamus receives the signal and communicates with other areas of the body.

 The most obvious part affected is the pineal gland.
 When the pineal gland receives a message that light is decreasing, it begins to produce a hormone called melatonin.

 Melatonin creates a drowsy feeling that lets us know it’s time for bed.
-Later, when the pineal gland gets the message that light is increasing, it suppresses melatonin, causing us to wake up.
+Later, when the pineal gland gets the message environmental light is increasing, it suppresses melatonin, causing us to wake up.